microsoft/aroworkshop/_entries/03-01 appoverview.md

 ### Familiarization with the Application UI
   1. Shows the pod name that served your browser the page.
-  2. **Home:** The main page of the applicaiton where you can perform some of the functions listed which we will explore.
+  2. **Home:** The main page of the application where you can perform some of the functions listed which we will explore.
   3. **Persistent Storage:**  Allows us to write data to the persistent volume bound to this application.
   4. **Config Maps:**  Shows the contents of configmaps available to the application and the key:value pairs.
   5. **Secrets:** Shows the contents of secrets available to the application and the key:value pairs.
-  6. **ENV Variables:** Shows the environment varaibles available to the application.
+  6. **ENV Variables:** Shows the environment variables available to the application.
   7. **Networking:** Tools to illustrate networking within the application.
   8. Shows some more information about the application.